Dubai World-linked Kerzner International may default if deal is not reached - sources

 Blackstone Group and Kirkland & Ellis are advising the company on its ongoing restructuring talks while Centerview Partners is advising Sol Kerzner and Moelis & Co is advising Dubai World, one of the people said.

 Brookfield Asset Management is among the holders of Kerzner International’s mortgage debt, the people said.
 More than $1.4bn of the debt was sliced up and sold as bonds, according to data compiled by Bloomberg.

 Representatives of Blackstone, Kirkland and Moelis declined to comment on the talks.
 Representatives of Kerzner and Centerview weren’t immediately available to return messages.

-Kerzner, famous for Atlantis’s Mayan-themed water slides and up-close encounters with dolphins, sharks and rays, was taken private in 2006 for $3.6bn by a group led by its namesake founder.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Kerzner, famous for Atlantis’s Mayan-themed water slides and up-close encounters with dolphins, sharks and rays, was taken private in 2006 for $3.6bn by a group led by its namesake founder.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.